Projet Montréal: History

-In the 2009 Montreal municipal election, Bergeron led the party through steadily increasing polls to a strong third-place showing, winning fourteen seats on city and borough councils, including two borough mayors, and sweeping Le Plateau-Mont-Royal.
+In the 2009 Montreal municipal election, Bergeron led the party through steadily increasing polls to a strong third-place showing, winning thirteen seats on city and borough councils, including two borough mayors, and sweeping the Plateau-Mont-Royal.

-In April 2012, Érika Duchesne won a by-election in the Vieux-Rosemont district of Rosemont-La Petite Patrie, giving Project Montreal its 11th seat on city council.
+In April 2012, Érika Duchesne won a by-election in the Vieux-Rosemont district of Rosemont-La Petite Patrie, giving Project Montréal its 11th seat on city council.

-In the 2013 Montreal municipal election, Projet Montréal doubled its number of seats within city council, going from 10 to 20.
-Projet Montreal became the official opposition against Denis Coderre's team.
+In the 2013 Montreal municipal election, Projet Montréal doubled its number of seats within city council, going from 10 to 20 and becoming the official opposition against Denis Coderre's team.
 After the election, Richard Bergeron stated that he would resign his party leadership within the next 12 or 24 months.
-He admitted that he was disappointed with the election results, but that he would remain to make Projet Montréal into a true opposition to Coderre's administration.
+He admitted that he was disappointed with the election results but that he would remain to make Projet Montréal into a true opposition to Coderre's administration.

-In the 2017 Montreal Municipal Election, Projet Montreal had won a majority of seats in the city council as well as having its Mayoral Candidate Valérie Plante become the mayor of Montréal.
+In the 2017 Montreal municipal election, Projet Montréal had won a majority of seats in the city council as well as having its mayoral candidate Valérie Plante become the mayor of Montreal.
+The party won an increased majority in the 2021 Montreal municipal election.
+On 23 October 2024, Plante announced that she will not seek a third term in the 2025 municipal election.
+With Luc Rabouin at the party's helm, Projet Montréal returned to opposition, with Rabouin resigning as party leader on election night.

 Platform

-Projet Montréal advocates sustainable urbanism, which is the application of the principles of sustainable development to an urban setting, such as Downtown Montreal.
+Projet Montréal advocates sustainable urbanism, which is the application of the principles of sustainable development to an urban setting, such as downtown Montreal.
 One of the party's proposals consists of building light rail in order to do the following: